 Local.
-After this, twindb-backup runs innobackupex to restore the backup from archive.
+After this, twindb-backup runs innobackupex to restore the backup from the archive.

 This feature works transparently with both full and incremental backups.

-Besides, if you configure twindb-backup tool on export data to DataDog (watch for our next post :)), you can monitor restore time and alert your team about invalid backups or if restore time breaks SLA.
+Besides, if you configure the twindb-backup tool on export data to DataDog (watch out for our next post :)), you can monitor restore time and alert your team about invalid backups, or if restore time breaks SLA.

-The Backup Tools supports verification starting starting from version 2.15.0 that you can install from our packages repository.
+The Backup Tools supports verification starting from version 2.15.0 which you can install from our packages repository.